 top of page

-2. Digitalization for SMEs: A concrete opportunity
+2. Digitalisation for SMEs: A concrete opportunity

 Digital transformation is one of the European Union's top priorities, and SMEs are at the heart of this journey.
 From the adoption of new technologies to training in digital skills, from cybersecurity to access to innovative financial instruments, the EU offers businesses concrete tools to make the digital leap.